MinBZK/poc-machine-law/doc/rfcs/RFC-001-rules-language-selection.md

 After evaluating all alternatives, the core trade-off is:

-**Established standards** (DMN, NRML, Datalog): Market adoption and proven track records provide confidence, ecosystem support, tooling, and cross-organization compatibility.
+**Existing rules languages**: Provide varying levels of market adoption, ecosystem support, tooling, and compatibility.
+Market-driven standards offer cross-organization compatibility; NRML offers Dutch government domain alignment.

 **Custom YAML**: Greater freedom and ownership.
 Complete control over semantics, versioning, and evolution without external dependencies.
 Better ability to limit functionality to exactly what's needed.
 No risk of external models being fed into the system with expectations of full feature support that may not align with our use case.
-No pressure to implement breaking changes or new features from external standard updates.
+No pressure to implement breaking changes or new features from external updates.

 Since we are doing something new and complex, a rules language that is a 100% match for our specific requirements will benefit the project.
 The custom YAML language addresses these needs: